 Hydralisks are one of the most famous Zerg breeds, representing the species on the original Zerg variant cover art and the episode selection screen in StarCraft.
 Although they possess incredibly powerful claws, they are far more dangerous from their ability to shoot bone spikes at such velocities that they can penetrate Terran neo-steel armour.
 They can attack both air and ground units, making them a very important factor in the Zerg swarm.
 Their downside is that they aren't particularly fast, though their speed can be upgraded.
 Like most other ground units, Hydralisks can burrow to escape enemies or lay in wait for unsuspecting prey.

 In the StarCraft: Brood War expansion pack, Hydralisks gained the ability to evolve into Lurkers.
 While they are completely defenceless on the ground, when burrowed, they are able to shoot super dense spikes through the soil that impale anyone or anything found near that area on the surface.
 As such, they're perfect for defence, and are often used as "mobile turrets" to push the front line of a battle forward.
-Lurkers do not reappear in StarCraft II's multiplayer mode, nor in the Terran-centric Wings of Liberty campaign, but it has been suggested that perhaps they will return as a campaign-exclusive unit in the Zerg chapter of the game, StarCraft II: Heart of the Swarm
+Though Lurkers did not initially reappear in StarCraft II's multiplayer mode, they made their competitive reappearence in the final expansion, StarCraft II: Legacy of the Void.

 One of the most useful Zerg units, Overlords relay commands from the Cerebrates to the rest of the Zerg swarm; Zerg players rely on Control to expand their population, and must spawn more Overlords in order to build more units, in the same way that Terran players must build supply depots and Protoss players must build Pylons.
 How the Overlords communicate with the Zerg and how they survive the vacuum of space is unknown, but they do care for the larvae and transport other units within their bodies.
 They can also detect cloaked and burrowed units.